 Most fundamentally, it is likely to cause global oil markets to become increasingly competitive.
 Over the past few decades – during the age of (perceived) scarcity – the oil market hasn’t behaved like a normal market.
 In particular, high-cost producers have been able to exist and compete alongside low-cost producers, even though high-cost oil is many times more expensive to produce.
 The laws of competitive markets, in which high-cost producers are driven out of the market, haven’t applied.

-The reason is because owners of large, low-cost resources have until now effectively rationed their supplies of oil: rather than using their competitive advantage to maximise market share, they have preserved their resources for the future.
+The reason is because owners of large, low-cost resources have until now effectively rationed their supplies of oil: rather than using their competitive advantage to maximize market share, they have preserved their resources for the future.
 This made sense during the age of scarcity, since concerns about peak supply suggested the value of these oil resources was likely to increase over time.
 Moreover, rationing supplies in this way provided a clear and transparent way of managing a country’s oil such that it was distributed fairly across future generations.
 A high reserves-to-production ratio – implying a country could continue producing oil at the same rate for 80, 90, 100+ years – was a sign of both strength and intergenerational fairness.